xm3854/GAProject2SGAttractions/README.md

 User must be able to:

-- Search for the activities to learn more about in SG.
+- Search for the activities to learn what's available in SG.
 - View the listed activities with their associated ratings to make an informed decision.
 - Select the activity of interest to find out more information.